Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Twilio phone number

-Your Account SID, Auth token, and new Twilio number are also listed on this screen.
+Your Account SID, Auth token, and new Twilio number will be listed here.
 You’ll need this information later, so keep this tab open.

-To send SMS messages from WooCommerce, we’re going to use automation plugin.
+To send SMS messages from WooCommerce, we are going to use an automation plugin.

 Uncanny Automator is the best WordPress automation plugin on the market.
 It lets you create powerful workflows to save time and reduce errors without writing any code.

-You’ll also need to install the free Uncanny Automator plugin, as it provides the foundation for the premium plugin’s more advanced features.
-If you need help, then please see our guide on how to install a WordPress plugin.
+If you need help with the plugin installation, then please see our guide on how to install a WordPress plugin.

 For more details, see our guide on how to create automated workflows in WordPress with Uncanny Automator.

-After activating Uncanny Automator, you’re ready to send Twilio notifications from your WooCommerce store.
+After activating Uncanny Automator, you are ready to send Twilio notifications from your WooCommerce store.

-You can now type in your Account SID, Auth Token, and your Twilio phone number.
+You can now type in your Account SID, Auth Token, and Twilio phone number.

 After that, click on the ‘Connect Twilio account’ button.

 To do this, go to Automator » Add new.
 Here, you’ll be asked to choose ‘Logged-in users’ or ‘Everyone’.
-We’re going to select ‘Everyone’ so all shoppers will get an SMS notification, even if they checkout with a guest account.
+We are going to select ‘Everyone’ so all shoppers will get an SMS notification, even if they checkout with a guest account.

 After choosing a recipe type, click on ‘Confirm.’